alexey-tyurin/my-projects/README.md

 #### 📋 Description
 A comprehensive project demonstrating how to fine-tune GPT-4o-mini models for hospitality chatbot intent classification, achieving higher accuracy than GPT-4.1 while significantly reducing costs and improving response times.

+#### 🎯 The Business Problem
+Enterprises want to use LLMs for customer-facing chatbots, but **GPT-4 costs are prohibitive at scale**.
+Running thousands of intent classification queries per day quickly becomes expensive.
+How do you get GPT-4 quality at GPT-4o-mini prices?

 #### 💼 Why This Project Matters
-- **Business Value:** Achieved 60% accuracy vs GPT-4.1's 52% while reducing operational costs by up to 90% through smaller, specialized models
+- **Business Value:** Achieved **60% accuracy vs GPT-4.1's 52%** while reducing operational costs by up to **90%** through smaller, specialized models
 - **Breadth & Depth:** Covers complete ML pipeline from dataset creation to production deployment with real-world performance metrics
 - **Scalability:** Demonstrates how domain-specific fine-tuning scales better than general-purpose large models for specific use cases
 - **Production Ready:** Includes comprehensive evaluation metrics, deployment guides, and cost analysis for business decision-making